Arts at The Fells

 Experience the art of our current Gallery exhibit, through the eyes of talented local floral designers.
 “In all of nature there can be nothing more expressive than silence,” wrote John Hay.
 See how these talented florists interpret the painted canvas through innovative floral designs—from a single stem set in the perfect vase to an elaborate arrangement.

-Plein Air Painting Class with Debbie Campbell: August 15
+Adult Plein Air Painting Class Series with Debbie Campbell: September 9, 16, and 23

 Try your hand at capturing the beautiful scenery of The Fells onto canvas in this beginner plein air painting class for adults.
 Led by local artist, Debbie Campbell, this course will cover the basics of plein air painting where artists will learn about color, composition and perspective.
-Students will learn about oil painting materials, how to mix basic colors, atmospheric perspective, and how to create a good composition.
-Take advantage of the magnificent landscapes of The Fells grounds and learn about using light and color to create form.
+Take advantage of the magnificent landscapes of The Fells grounds and learn about using light and color to create form in either oil or acrylic paints.